 Phil Seib argues that Georgia, with its solidly pro-Western worldview, deserves the stable future that NATO membership would help ensure against a potentially invasive Russia.

 Get to know our current crop of Junior Fellows!
-Meet Ethan “E.J.”
-Levin from the University of Southern California.
+Meet Anna Lee from Seoul National University.